Wigan and Leigh Hospice is a charity which provides care and support to people who have been diagnosed with a life-limiting or terminal illness.

 Care in the hospice

-We admit over 250 people every year to our inpatient unit for symptom management or end of life care.
+We admit around 250 people every year to our inpatient unit for symptom management or end of life care.

 We have outpatient clinics at our Woodview Centre where we offer expert advice and support on your symptoms and your care.

-We work closely with other healthcare professionals involved in our patients’ care.
+We work closely with other health and social care professionals.
 Our knowledge and skills are shared with GPs, District Nurses, care homes and other health and social care professionals through multidisciplinary working and formal education programmes.
 This allows our expertise to benefit those who do not access Hospice services directly.

 Find out more about the facilities we have at the hospice.